animal-crossing-music-extension/ac-music-extension/README.md

 # Animal Crossing Music 🍀

-**Animal Crossing Music** is a a fun Chrome extension for playing Animal Crossing's music in the browser, while you work, play or browse the web! ✨
+**Animal Crossing Music** is a fun Chrome extension for playing Animal Crossing's music in the browser, while you work, play or browse the web! ✨

 The music updates in real-time on the hour, and informs you via an optional desktop notification and customizable town tune! 🌱

 ## Features
-### Hourly music 🕒
+### Hourly Music 🕒
 Listen to the corresponding hourly music from the main Animal Crossing titles:
   - Animal Crossing
   - Wild World / City Folk